-Task functions
+Task functions¶

 Tasks are python functions that are typically defined in the tasks module of a feature.
-Other features can refine tasks to adapt their behaviour. ape automatically creates a command line parser for every task, by inspecting the function signature.

 ape concentrates solely on task definition, refinement, and invokation from the command line.
-It does not contain any helpers for implementing your tasks — there are plenty good packages out there to support you with that:

-Introducing tasks
+Introducing tasks¶

-Tasks are introduced by implementing the task as a python function in your feature`s tasks module.
+feature`s tasks module.
 The function must be decorated with ape.tasks.register to become a task:

 #myfeature/tasks.py